decc/times-sql-bat/readme.md

 *	Put your VD files in a separate folder.
 The script currently has the limitation that the path to this must not contain spaces.
 For example, put here:
 C:\VTI_Local_4\Veda_FE\GAMS_WrkTIMES\upload_results
 *	Put the batch file(s) in the folder and double-click on each to run it/them.
 The batch file(s) will be called something like "UploadResults.BAT".
 *	Each batch file processes all the VD files in the folder.
 It creates a CSV called "ResultsOut.csv" (or similar) in the same folder.
 This contains the standardised results for the cross-tabs.
+If the batch process doesn't work check that the command line which invokes psql is pointing to the correct location.
+This will vary with the postgres installation and will be something like "C:\Program Files\PostgreSQL\9.4\bin"

 *2)	To run manual (bespoke) queries:*
 SQL script generated as part of above is called "VedaBatchUpload.sql" (or similar) in the same folder